abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 54: February 24, 2018

+Today's Progress: Continued advanced FCC algorithm challenges.

+Completed the Inventory Update challenge!
+Needed a bit of help getting the syntax correct on the sort function, but was able to complete.
+Now working on the "No Repeats" challenge.

+Link to work: n/a

 ### Day 53: February 23, 2018

 Today's Progress: Continued advanced FCC algorithm challenges.

 Thoughts: Took a break from the cash register!
 It is passing 6/7 tests and everything is right except that last $0.01!
-Worked on the Inventory Update challnege instead.
+Worked on the Inventory Update challenge instead.

 Link to work: n/a